PLC – Programmable Logic Controller

 DCS-Distributed Control System

-Distributed control system is designed to perform more complex and geographically larger industrial processes.
+The distributed control system is designed to perform more complex and geographically larger industrial processes.
 The whole industrial process is divided into various control zones and is controlled by dedicated autonomous controllers.
 Field devices communicate with the controllers at the particular zone of control.
-These controllers are interconnected through high speed communication network and are connected to engineering PC where overall control, monitoring, data logging and alarming functions occurs.
+These controllers are interconnected through a high-speed communication network and are connected to engineering PC where overall control, monitoring, data logging and alarming functions occur.
 In a distributed control system, control decisions are made by the plant operator rather than the controllers itself.
 DCS is a pre-engineered solution that requires configuration rather than programming (as that of PLC).

 PAC-Programmable Logic Controller

 PAC can be considered as a combination of PLC, RTU, DCS and PC.
 It has the discrete control capabilities of PLC, multitasking and storage capabilities of a PC, multi-protocol communication and remote operation capabilities of RTU and huge I/O handling capabilities of DCS.

 Supervisory control and data acquisition system is a software interface that offers plant operators ease of control and supervision over various equipment in the industry/plant.
 In addition, it performs data acquisition also.
 The operator can monitor parameters and give commands to the field equipment through PLC/ SCADA.
 SCADA cannot directly communicate to the field equipment but through PLC.
 All data from the field goes to the I/O modules in the PLC and is stored in specific memory locations or registers.
 SCADA, in turn, reads or writes to those memory locations.
 The entire control logic is saved in the PLC and not in the SCADA.

 - SCADA vs PLC vs DCS

 - Difference between PAC and DCS